Add as Google Trusted Source

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-Add the vegetables: Add the celery, carrot, bok choy and mushroom to your crockpot.
+Add the vegetables: Add the celery, carrots, bok choy, mushrooms and green onions to the slow cooker.

-Add more ingredients: Add the chili sauce, lemon juice, broth, coconut aminos, sesame oil, turmeric, onion powder, and red pepper flakes to the crockpot.
-Add the tofu mixture too.
+Build the broth: Add the gochujang, lemon juice, vegetable broth, coconut aminos, sesame oil, turmeric, onion powder and red pepper flakes, then add the tofu mixture.

 Substitutions and Variations